Skip to content

 Step 5: Consider a “hybrid” transition

-Many people benefit from a gradual approach rather than jumping from supportive shoes straight to ultrathin minimalist shoes.
+Many people benefit from a gradual approach rather than jumping straight from supportive shoes to ultra-thin minimalist shoes.

 Step 6: Be patient — your body has to relearn everything